civictechindex/CTI-website-backend/README.md

     ```
     pip install -r requirements.txt
     ```
-5. Edit the `config/.env` file to provide the database credentials your project will use.
+5. Copy `config/.env.example` to `config/.env` and edit to provide the database credentials your project will use.
 The contents of your .env file should provide the following information (though the values for user, host, db will depend on how you have configured your local Postgres database):
     ```
     POSTGRES_NAME='postgres'
     POSTGRES_PASSWORD='postgres'